Places We Protect

 An oak sapling grows through the top of a tall plastic tube meant to reduce browsing by deer.
 A red ladybug sits on one of the leaves.

-• While a roadside parking area provides access to hiking trails located on the preserve, arriving by canoe is the way to go for adventurous visitors.
-Two miles away in the historic town of Milton, explorers can put in their canoes and meander down the Broadkill River before heading ashore.
+While a roadside parking area provides access to hiking trails on the preserve, arriving by canoe is the way to go for adventurous visitors.
+Just two miles away in the historic town of Milton, visitors can put in their canoes and meander down the Broadkill River before heading ashore.

-A floating dock provides access to the preserve from the river; please note, there is no parking available at or near the dock.
-The dock can be accessed overland by foot via a half-mile hike through the preserve.
+A floating dock provides access to the preserve from the river.
+Please note that there is no parking available at or near the dock.
+To reach the dock overland, take a half-mile hike through the preserve.
 The dock is open for use by non-motorized watercraft such as canoes, kayaks and stand-up paddleboards.
 Visitors can use the dock during normal preserve hours.
-Fishing and swimming from the dock or adjacent shorelines is prohibited.
-A picnic table is available for use near the dock; please take your trash with you.
+Fishing and swimming from the dock or adjacent shorelines are prohibited.
+A picnic table is available near the dock; please remember to take your trash with you.

-Canoeing along the Broadkill offers a unique perspective on this important river corridor.
+Canoeing along the Broadkill River offers a unique perspective on this important river corridor.
 Keen eyes will pick out large-mouth bass, bluegill and, in the spring, migrating river herring as these surface-feeding fish seek out insects.
-The majestic great blue heron, with its pale blue-gray color, sharp bill, long legs and six-foot wing span, is hard to miss as it glides above the river.
-In spring and early summer, watch for the golden head and breast of the prothonotary warbler perching on riverbank tree limbs.

-• The preserve provides habitat for more than 100 species of birds.
-Its combination of hardwood forest, old fields, tidal freshwater and forested wetlands and agricultural fields attracts a diversity of migrant and nesting birds including waterfowl, raptors and songbirds.
+The McCabe Preserve provides a rich habitat for more than 100 species of birds.
+Its diverse landscape includes hardwood forests, old fields, tidal freshwater areas, forested wetlands and agricultural fields.
+This combination attracts a variety of migrant and nesting birds, including waterfowl, raptors and songbirds.

-Adjacent to the open water of the Broadkill River, emergent tidal marshes are regularly flooded, creating diverse habitats dominated by flowering herbs and sedges including marshmallow, arrow arum, pickerel weed, broad-leaved arrowhead and tear-thumb.
+Adjacent to the open water of the Broadkill River, emergent tidal marshes thrive.
+These marshes are regularly flooded, creating diverse habitats dominated by flowering herbs and sedges.
+Look out for marshmallow, arrow arum, pickerel weed, broad-leaved arrowhead and tear-thumb.

-Further from the river’s edge, marsh transitions into scrub-shrub wetlands that feature swamp rose, arrow-wood, buttonbush, common alder and globally rare seaside alder.
+As you move further from the river’s edge, the marsh transitions into scrub-shrub wetlands.
+Here, you’ll find swamp rose, arrow-wood, buttonbush, common alder and the globally rare seaside alder.

 Just inland from the tidal marsh and associated wetlands, stands of red maple, blackgum and loblolly pine survive the oxygen-depleted swamp soils by growing on mounded hummocks.
-Long-prized and logged for its durability, Atlantic white cedar is identified by its reddish brown, fibrous trunk, conical crown and evergreen scale-like leaves.
+The Atlantic white cedar, prized for its durability, can be identified by its reddish-brown, fibrous trunk, conical crown and evergreen scale-like leaves.
 The swamp understory harbors fragrant bayberry bushes and spectacular spring-blooming wild azaleas.

-Upland forests of various ages comprise much of the preserve and provide insight into the history of McCabe.
-Like many in Delmarva, these upland forests were logged to make way for farms following European settlement.
+Upland forests of various ages make up much of the preserve and provide insight into the history of McCabe.
+Like many areas in Delmarva, these upland forests were logged to make way for farms following European settlement.
+Explore the preserved landscapes and discover the natural beauty that has evolved over time.

 • The highlight of the avian year is the spring passage of colorful migratory neotropical songbirds, including a variety of warblers and thrushes, on their way north.
 May is the best month to witness this phenomenon.
 Songbirds pass through the area again in September and early October.